murthy2609/Portifolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello Microverse <a name="about-project"></a>
+# 📖 Portfolio <a name="about-project"></a>

-> This project is a simple Hello World project having an html and css file
+> This project used to creater a portfolio that can showcase our skills to the customers

-**Hello Microverse** is a small project that helped me to understand the project creation
+**Portfolio** is a project that is developed in step wise.
+In first step i developer a logo and the main information by considering the mobile first as view port

 ## 🛠 Built With <a name="built-with"></a>